helenzhou6/image-caption-generator/README.md

 ### Bonus
 1. Try pooling 5 captions for embeddings and test against single embedded caption
 2. Create image-caption pairs for all 5 captions for a given image & re-train
 3. Handle non square images, by including rectangle patches?
+4. Use Qwen text encoder/embedding